 A Greek lenten classic – guaranteed to keep your body going whatever you have to do.
-Octopus with Pasta in the Pot is going to take some time to cook – approx. 2 hours – but its level of difficulty is minimal: sautee, simmer, stir, do something else while food is cooking.
+Octopus with Pasta in the Pot is going to take some time to cook – approx. 2 hours – but its level of difficulty is minimal: sautee, simmer, stir, do something else while the food is cooking, pay some attention during the final stage.
 (That difficult. 🙂 ) Enjoy!

 Serves: 4 -6

 - 0.75 – 1 kg (approx. 1.5 to 2lbs) octopus

 - 500g (approx. 1 Lb) pasta, preferably Ditalli, Tubetti or whatever macaroni-like short and hollow pasta you can find.

 - 500g (1 Lb) diced tomatoes.
 Fresh or canned from a brand you trust.

 - 1 cup (glass) of olive oil.

 - 1/2 cup of white wine or a 1/4 cup vinegar.
 (Do prefer grape vinegar if that’s an option.)

 - 2-3 diced onions.

 - Salt & pepper.